jinibyun/CodingLearn/EFCoreConsole/ReadMe.txt

 0. Make sure SQL server is accessbile

-1. preparation: to create the database from the model (entities and context) by adding a migration. dotnet ef migrations add CreateSchoolDB
+1. preparation: to create the database from the model (entities and context) by adding a migration. dotnet ef migrations add CreateSchoolDB2 --context SchoolContext

 2. Applying migration
-dotnet ef database update
+dotnet ef database

 3. NOTE: After upgrading to .net core 3.*, dotnet ef is missing  (from CLI) Therefore, we added global.json based on following url recommendation: https://github.com/dotnet/efcore/issues/18282